structurizr/cli/docs/getting-started.md

 scoop update structurizr-cli
 ```

-### Docker
+### Docker, dev containers, etc

-The Structurizr CLI can be built into a Docker container.
-See [leopoldodonnell/structurizr-cli-docker](https://github.com/leopoldodonnell/structurizr-cli-docker) or [aidmax/structurizr-cli-docker](https://github.com/aidmax/structurizr-cli-docker) for details.
+The Structurizr CLI can be built into a container, to avoid installing it locally.
+See [leopoldodonnell/structurizr-cli-docker](https://github.com/leopoldodonnell/structurizr-cli-docker) or [aidmax/structurizr-cli-docker](https://github.com/aidmax/structurizr-cli-docker) for some Docker examples.
+Alternatively, if you're using Visual Studio, take a look at [evilpilaf/structurizr-remotecontainer](https://github.com/evilpilaf/structurizr-remotecontainer).

 ### Build from source